-Even though we own 126,193 shares of Modex Therapeutics Ltd., stock with an estimated fair market value on June 30, 2000 of \$19,220,165 based on the per share price of approximately \$152.00, which we converted from a market price of 247.50 Swiss francs on June 30, 2000, we are restricted from selling these shares until December 23, 2000.
-On October 31, 2000, the market price of Modex stock was 329.50 Swiss francs, which converts to \$183.28 using the exchange rates on that date, and represents an estimated fair market value of \$23,128,598 for our holdings.
+Even though we owned 126,193 shares of Modex Therapeutics Ltd., stock with an estimated fair market value of \$19,220,165 based on the per share price of approximately \$152.00, which we converted from a market price of 247.50 Swiss francs on June 30, 2000, we are restricted from selling these shares until December 23, 2000.
 The performance of Modex stock since Modex's initial public offering does not predict its future value and the value of our holdings is subject to change and could decrease significantly.
 If we decide to sell our Modex shares, due to the relatively small trading volume in Modex shares and the relatively large size of our holding, or other factors, we may not be able to sell our Modex shares at their market value or at all, and we may have to sell these shares at a significant discount to the market price.
 In addition, fluctuations in currency exchange rates could decrease the proceeds we might realize on a potential sale of Modex shares.